ITUROBLAB/report_template/README.md

-# report_template
+# ITU Robotics Lab.
+Report Template
-Prepare your reports using this LATEX template
+You can use this LATEX template when preparing reports that you will add to our GitHub page for your work in the ITU Robotics Lab.